FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Solution availability, security and user experience all play a role in determining what solution is best for your users.
 When you are incorporating MFA into your application, consider how widely deployed options are among your users or potential audience.

 Below is a diagram displaying estimated relative deployment and security attributes of various factors.
-When deciding which is right for your application, think about security needs as well as what your users have accessible and can use, unless unless you will be providing all your users with a factor such as a Yubikey.
+When deciding which is right for your application, think about security needs as well as what your users have accessible and can use, unless you will be providing all your users with a factor such as a Yubikey.
 You can also allow multiple factors and let users select one that works for them.

 {% include _image.liquid src="/assets/img/advice/mfa/security-deployment-spectrum.svg" alt="Secure, sure, but is it available?" figure=false %}